ilyaboo/Text_to_Speech/README.md

 ## Installation

 To use this app, first, make sure that you have Python 3 with Tkinter package is installed on your computer.
+You can install python with Tkinter package [here](https://www.python.org/downloads/).

 Then, clone this repository using the following command: